Pangonn-corp/Pangonn/README.md

 git clone https://github.com/Mewinator/Pangonn/
 ```

-then start a python server with:  (must have python 3 and up installed to run on local python server)
+then open the file path you downloaded in and start a python server with:  (must have python 3 and up installed to run on local python server)

 ```
 python -m http.server 8000